-TuneD Derivative tuning parameter.
+PV Process variable; the input to the PID TuneD Derivative tuning parameter.
 In units of seconds.
 Increasing magnitude increases influence on output.
-Output Output from the PID Err_1 The Error (PV - SP) from the previous scan Integral Integrator.
+SP Setpoint Output Output from the PID InLo, InHi Range of the input Err_1 The Error (PV - SP) from the previous scan OutLo, OutHi Range of the output Integral Integrator.
 Anti-windup is applied after the output is determined to be within bounds.
+Gain Proportional tuning parameter.
+Unitless.
+May be negative.
 PV1, PV2 PV from the previous scan and the scan before that.
+TuneI Integral tuning parameter.
+In units of seconds.
+Increasing magnitude increases influence on output.
 ScanTime Actual scan time (time since previous scan)